-Those following a Vegan or Vegetarian diet- be sure you avert your eyes- this post may not be for you.
+Those following a Vegan or Vegetarian diet and lifestyle- be sure you avert your eyes- this post may not be for you.

 It’s important to point out that these products are all by/co-products of the meat and dairy industry.
 These animals are being farmed for consumption, in the case of emus and crocodiles, and for dairy farming in the case of the cows.
 I haven’t eaten emu, but I have tried ostrich and I imagine it’s a similar beast in taste.
 I did eat crocodile carpaccio and a crocodile curry before, both of which were delicious!

 Last but not least, The Cream.
 I love the logo of this product, I think it’s so clever (or maybe I’m a bit simple?) how “cream” is written upside down but you can still read it!
-The cream contains Colostrum, obtained from New Zealand grass fed cows, which is apparently 200 times stronger than human Colostrum.
+The cream contains Colostrum, obtained from New Zealand grass-fed cows, which is apparently 200 times stronger than human Colostrum.
 It is dried at low temperatures which means the potency is not lost whilst processing.
-It is ethically source, with only oversupply from the mother cows being collected via ethical processes.
+It is ethically sourced, with only oversupply from the mother cows being collected via ethical processes.
 Not heard about Colostrum?
-Well it’s the most powerful, cell building and all natural ingredient known, produced by all female mammals for around 72 hours after giving birth to help give their offspring’s immunity a boost.
-Active ingredients in Colostrum have been show to limit the deterioration of cells through the ageing process, and assist with cell growth and regeneration.
+Well, it’s the most powerful, cell building and all natural ingredient known, produced by all female mammals for around 72 hours after giving birth to help give their offspring’s immunity a boost.
+Active ingredients in Colostrum have been shown to limit the deterioration of cells through the ageing process, and assist with cell growth and regeneration.

 As well as being 75% Colostrum (100% Natural 0% Bull – love it!) the Cream contains hydrating Coconut Oil, soothing Aloe Vera, important skin compound MSM, antioxidant Vitamin E, moisturising Sea Meadowfoam, brightening Apricot Oil, EFA-rich Hemp Seed Oil, purifying Bentonite Clay, powerful antioxidant-rich Blueberry Seed Oil, anti-bacterial/fungal/microbial Colloidal Silver, healing and astringent Zinc Oxide, and the cream is fragranced with Organic Peel and Vanilla Essential Oils.